Krishtof-Korda/CarND-Semantic-Segmentation-Project-Submission/README.md

 ## Click [Project Rubric](https://review.udacity.com/#!/rubrics/989/view) for specifications.

 ## A quick overview of what semantic segmentation is:
 Semantic segmentation is the process of using a Fully Convolutional Neural Network to classify, at the pixel level, which parts of an image contain an object or class of interest.
 Usually, when using a neural network for image classification we are asking the network what class it believes is in the image as a whole, i.e. "this is an image of a cat".
 In semantic segmentation we are asking the network which pixel in the image contain a cat.
 This is very useful since there may be more than one class in an image, i.e. a cat and a dog.
 With semantic segmentation we can classify each pixel as belonging to a specific class or no class (background).
+### In this project we were asked to classify pixels as road or not road.

 ## Techniques for Semantic Segmentation:
 The method for doing semantic segmentation that we learned in the lessons revolves around VGG16, a well known pre-trained image classifier.
 The details of how VGG16 is used as an encoder as well as converting it to a fully convolutional network as illustrated in [this paper.](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)